-Jn 18-19 “As You sent Me into the world, I also have sent them into the world.
+- John 17:18 “As You sent Me into the world, I have also sent them into the world.”

-There are a couple of extreme errors in the way Christians think in regard to missions that can keep us from moving in God’s design.
-One is what I call the “adventure mentality” while the other is “apathetic resignation.”
+A couple of extreme errors in this missionary mystique keep people from moving fully in God’s design.
+One is “ADVENTURISM,” while the other is “APATHETIC RESIGNATION.”

-In the adventure mentality missions is more a desire for the exhilaration of adventure as much as obeying the will of God.
-Some people are wired to simply not be bored.
-The thought of going to far away places on an adventure adds spice to life.
-After all Christianity shouldn’t be boring!
+Adventurism is a mentality that sees missions as more about the desire for adventure rather than obeying the will of God.
+Some people are wired not to be bored.
+Going to faraway places on an adventure adds spice to life.
+After all, Christianity and my life should not be boring!

-While Christianity isn’t boring there are certain aspects of it that require endurance.
-Heb 12:1-2… let us run with endurance the race that is set before us, (2) fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
+While Christianity isn’t boring, certain aspects require endurance and faithfulness to what is in front of you in your everyday life.
+Hebrews 12:1-2… let us run with endurance the race that is set before us, (2) fixing our eyes on Jesus, the author and perfecter of faith.
 Not everything in the Christian life is high energy.
 That is why God prizes faithfulness.
-Most of the great exploits seen in Bible have a lot of time elapse in between the verses.
-Excitement seeking Christians would have a hard time in Abraham or Joseph’s story that had many years of ups and downs often with long periods of not much happening.
+Most of the great exploits seen in the Bible have a lot of time elapsed between the verses.
+Excitement-seeking Christians would have a hard time in Abraham or Joseph’s story, which had many years of ups and downs, often with long periods of not much happening.

-Excitement seeking Christians get bored with anything that speaks of mundane consistent labor.
-The thought of a consistent witness, building in a local church for the ongoing testimony of God in their area is too painful.
+Excitement-seeking Christians get bored with anything that speaks of mundane, consistent labor.
+The thought of a consistent witness, building in a local church for the ongoing testimony of God in their area, is too painful.
 “Surely that can’t be the will of God!”
 People in this state often fall prey to the foolishness Solomon writes about in Proverbs.
-Pro 17:24-25 Wisdom is in the presence of the one who has understanding, But the eyes of a fool are on the ends of the earth.
-(MSG The perceptive find wisdom in their own front yard; fools look for it everywhere but right here.)
-Going to your workplace on Monday isn’t as exciting as getting on an airplane to go to another country but it is just as much of a mission field!

-“Many are called but few are chosen” really means many are called but few rise to the challenge.
-People with apathetic resignation have a “let me first mentality” found in Luke 9:59-62.
+Without proper motivation from God for our everyday mission, people can become content being a pew warmer and spend their lives on their desires instead of His.
+When Jesus said, “Many are called, but few are chosen,” He meant that many are called, but few rise to the challenge.
+People with apathetic resignations can develop a “let me first mentality” in Luke 9:59-62.
 Nothing in their Christian life has sacrifice or bearing the cross in it.
-Any suffering they face isn’t as a direct result of serving God which is the idea of “our cross” that Jesus told us to take up.

 Christianity and Church is a Non-Spectator Sport

-We all have a call to missions and the whole world is our mission field (whether locally or beyond).
+We all have a call to missions; the whole world is our mission field (locally or beyond).
 Christianity is not a spectator sport.
 There are many different callings, but no one is called to be a spectator.
-There is a cost and a degree of involvement in being a spectator, but higher things are expected of us.
+There is no cost or degree of involvement in being a spectator, but higher things are expected of us.

 Spectators pay at the gate.
 They have read their subject until they’re self-declared experts (in their fantasy league).
 They can always tell the players on the field how they “should have done it.”
 They clap and cheer.
 They view the victory celebrations.
 But there’s seldom sweat on their brow.
 They know nothing about bruises and aching muscles.
-They are foreigners to the thrill of personal achievement, the exhilaration of record-breaking performances, the satisfaction of a job well done.
-Their greatest accomplishment is to guzzle a drink and stuff down some nachos in the midst of a cheering crowd (without a spill).
-They are potential champions pouring their lives away; non-achievers who love their comfort more than success.
+They are foreigners to the thrill of personal achievement, the exhilaration of record-breaking performances, and the satisfaction of a job well done.
+Their greatest accomplishment is to guzzle a drink and stuff down some nachos amid a cheering crowd (without a spill).

-We need to get out of the pew and into the game.
-Whether it is across the street, the office, the town, or even the ocean we need to take some steps of faith, even what seems to be small ones.
+We need to get out of the pew and into the game of being sent on God’s mission every day.
+Whether it is across the street, the office, the town, or even the ocean, we need to take some steps of faith, even what seems to be small ones.